OnderPlatform/debt_channel/docs/index.rst

 To be done later:
 ~~~~~~~~~~~~~~~~~

-* ERC-20 notification on transfer.
+* ERC-20 notification on transfer
+* Cloaking of the transfers using zero-knowledge proofs
 * Contract Interface according to `ERC 165`_
 * Link with Identity: `EIP 1484`_, `EIP 725`_
 * Meta transactions: `EIP 1077`_